bezoerb/gulp-htmlhint/README.md

 #### failAfterError

-Use this reporter if you want your task to fail in case of a HTMLHint Error (collects statistics from all files and then fails).
+Use this reporter if you want to collect statistics from all files before failing.
 It also prints a summary of all errors in the first bad file.

 ```javascript